BONY-SL/Mentor-Program-Management-System/README.md

-# Mentor Group Management System
+# Mentor Programe Management System

 ## Project Description
-The Mentor Group Management System is a JavaFX-based desktop application designed to manage mentor-mentee relationships efficiently.
+The Mentor Programe Management System is a JavaFX-based desktop application designed to manage mentor-mentee relationships efficiently.
 Admins can create and manage groups consisting of mentors and mentees, facilitating streamlined communication and organization.
 This application uses Hibernate for ORM and MySQL as the database.

 ## Key Features
 - **Admin Dashboard**: A centralized interface for admins to manage groups, mentors, and mentees.
+- **Mentor Dashboard**: Show Each Mentors Groups.
+- **Mentee Dashboard**: Show Each Mentees Groups.
 - **Group Creation**: Allows admins to create mentor-mentee groups with unique IDs and names.
 - **Dynamic Data Binding**: Automatically fetches mentor and mentee IDs from the database and displays their names.
 - **Reset and Submit Options**: Ensures clean form handling and successful data submission.